A Multi-Task Embedder For Retrieval Augmented LLMs: Experiment

 \section{Experiment}

-The experimental study is to clarify three basic research questions. \textbf{RQ 1.} can LLM-Embedder comprehensively support the diverse scenarios of LLM's retrieval augmentation. \textbf{RQ 2.} what is LLM-Embedder's impact to each specific scenario. \textbf{RQ 3.} what are the key factors influencing the empirical performance of LLM-Embedder.
+The experimental studies aim to investigate three research questions. \textit{RQ 1.} Can LLM-Embedder support the LLM's diverse retrieval augmentation need? ($\S$\ref{subsec:experiment-overall}) \textit{RQ 2.} What is LLM-Embedder's impact on each retrieval augmentation scenario? ($\S$\ref{subsec:experiment-individual}) \textit{RQ 3.} What is the individual contribution of each technique in LLM-Embedder? ($\S$\ref{subsec:experiment-ablation})